microsoft/Olive/docs/source/overview/quicktour.md

 ### Input Model

+Olive can accept ONNX, Torch, OpenVINO and SNPE models as of now.
+The config for each of these models is slightly different.
+You can find more information about each of these models in [Input Model configuration](https://microsoft.github.io/Olive/api/models.html).

 Let's use a PyTorch resnet model as an example which you can describe in the json file as follows.
 You can use any PyTorch model.

 ```json